-Because I’ve erected a little mental shrine to guide my editing efforts, and upon it to light my path are glowing, graven images of two Maxwells: the great Maxwell Perkins (the Maxwell on the left), editor of Hemingway and Fitzgerald, among many others, and all-but-co-author of Thomas Wolfe’s best (and maybe only endurable) work, and the New Yorker editor (and wonderful writer) William Maxwell (the Maxwell on the right).
+Because I’ve erected a little mental shrine to guide my editing efforts, and upon it to light my path are glowing, graven images of two Maxwells: the great Maxwell Perkins (the younger-looking of the two), editor of Hemingway and Fitzgerald, among many others, and all-but-co-author of Thomas Wolfe’s best (and maybe only endurable) work, and the New Yorker editor (and wonderful writer) William Maxwell.

 Both were the kind of editor I think most writers dream of working with: attentive, probing readers, and fully engaged, resourceful, respectful and humane partners in the enterprise of shaping and perfecting each story.
 I edit because I enjoy doing my best to serve those “Maxwellian” functions for my authors.

 Thanks for your interest.
 If after reviewing the rest of my site you’d like to learn more about how we might work together, I’d love to hear from you.
 Send me an email at maxwellianeditorial@gmail [dot] com.